pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 + "Tree diag" and "Phenogram" provide useful displays.

 **Exercise 8:**
 Which sites cluster together?
 Which sites are different?
 How would you explain this pattern of diversity?

->Exercise 8 KEY
-0.5 similar cluster: 1mm soil, most of root inside and most of root outside 0.5 different cluster: there is a small fourth cluster of Nipponbare early that has both inside and outside root 1 explanation of diversity

 **Exercise 9:**
 Discuss some of the potential physiologies of the predominant groups of microbes correlated with the various rice microbiome samples.
 This information can be taken from the displays in Exercise 3.
 *Hint* Use [MicrobeWiki](http://microbewiki.kenyon.edu/index.php/MicrobeWiki) or other online sites to learn more about these microbes.

-> Exercise 9 key
-0.5 pt selected phyla or other classification level from exercise 3 1.5 for description which could include function, history, morphology, normal habitat, metabolism, etc.